 Now that you have the right shoes, you need to get good socks.
 If you are going to that serious running shoe store, ask them about socks.
 I'm on a mission to eradicate the wearing of cotton socks for fitness walking.
 Cotton holds moisture next to your skin and increases the risk of forming blisters.
 Instead, you want socks made from technical, sweat-wicking fabric such as CoolMax, polyproylene or wool.
 These socks will help keep your feet dry and happy.
 Be sure to try on socks with your walking shoes to make sure you haven't chosen a sock with too much padding that will crowd your feet in your shoes.

 While some of my walking buddies head out with only a key and maybe a cell phone, I like carrying a few more essentials in a pack - especially a water bottle for any walk of more than 30 minutes.
 It's wise to use a fanny pack or backpack to balance the load on your hips rather than carrying anything in your hands.
-You can wear a fanny pack. if you only need a couple of items and your water bottle.
+You can wear a fanny pack if you only need a couple of items and your water bottle.
+Without a water bottle, one of these clever essential carriers are great.
 For more carrying capacity, a light string backpack will do, or a day pack with more comfortable straps.
 My choice for walks of over an hour is a small hydration backpack (such as a Camelbak ), so I can sip as I walk.

 Walking is an aerobic activity and you will be losing water as you walk.
 You should start off well-hydrated with a big glass of water about an hour before your walk (to give time to eliminate any extra . . . if you know what I mean.)
 Then, as you walk, you should drink whenever you feel thirsty, according to sports medicine experts.
 To be able to do that conveniently, you should either carry water with you or plan your route so you have easy access to a water fountain every 20 to 30 minutes.
 How should you carry your water?
 Not in your hand.
 That's like carrying a one-pound weight and is a set-up for shoulder and wrist strain.
 Use a pack of some sort.